GregoryCannon/Room47/README.md

 ### Draw a room ###

 To draw a room, a Pomona student must login with their username and password.
-Then, they can view a list of available rooms and choose a room to draw into.
+Then, they can view a list of available rooms and choose a room to draw into druing their room draw time.

 ## Admins ##